 Plenary Opening Session

 The Plenary Opening session will be presented on site in Gothenburg.
-This session will be live-streamed through Vimeo.
+This session was live-streamed through Vimeo and can be re-watched here.
 The confirmed speakers are:

 Prof. dr. Martin den Heijer